Discover Austria at the WFU Flow House

 ——————————-

 Students participating on the WFU/Vienna: Flow House program are required to obtain a visa prior to the program’s start date.
-To help students and families understand the Spanish visa process, the Center for Global Programs and Studies has created a useful WFU visa website.
+To help students and families understand the Austrian visa process, the Center for Global Programs and Studies has created a useful WFU visa website.

-Students should also check their passport’s expiration date and ensure that it will be valid for at least 6 months after the program’s end date.
+Students should also check their passport’s expiration date and ensure that it will be valid for at least 1 year after the program’s end date.
 If students need to renew their passport, they should visit the U.S. Department of State’s passport website for information on this process.
 Students can also contact their study abroad advisor with any questions about this.

 Location